awsdocs/amazon-ec2-user-guide/doc_source/burstable-credits-baseline-concepts.md

 T2 Standard instances also earn launch credits\.
 Launch credits do not count towards the CPU credit balance limit\.
 If a T2 instance has not spent its launch credits, and remains idle over a 24\-hour period while accruing earned credits, its CPU credit balance appears as over the limit\.
 For more information, see [Launch credits](burstable-performance-instances-standard-mode-concepts.md#launch-credits)\.

 T4g, T3a and T3 instances do not earn launch credits\.
 These instances launch as `unlimited` by default, and therefore can burst immediately upon start without any launch credits\.
+T3 instances launched on a Dedicated Host launch as `standard` by default; `de>unlimited` mode is not supported for T3 instances on a Dedicated Host\.

 ## Accrued CPU credits life span<a name="accrued-CPU-credits-life-span"></a>